xiyuansun/heterosis/doc/README.txt

 	device with compute capability 2.0 or higher.
   - CUDA Production Release version 5.0 or above.

-  gelman-factors.sh and gelman-factors.r requirements:
+  gelman-factors.r requirements:
-  - The R language version 2.15.3.
+  - The R language version 2.15.0.
   - The coda package in R, available for download from within R at http://cran.us.r-project.org/.